Nickchapman3773/Uranium-Fever/docs/modquickreference.md

   - Available in the optional separator.
   - Allows for purchasing of weapon mods directly through the Pip-Boy, though for a far higher cost than those purchased through normal barter or Mod Delivery.
   - Mouse over target weapon, press Activate (`E`), select desired mod, select Yes.

+- **Portable Craftomatic:**
+  - Introduces various crafting kits for use while on the go.
+  - Mouse over desired crafting tool and press Activate (`E`).

 - **Prone:**
   - Hold Crouch (`Left Ctrl`).